mich2000/smartapp/documentatie/timesheet.md

 * Working on my react app fixing bugs in it, testing my api and app on linux: 1h
 * Working on my web layer and beginning with my business service and api for my storages and products: 1h15
 * Working on my business and web business micro service: 1h
+* Working on my storage logic and storage dialogs: 4h